hushuolin/bose-predictive-maintenance-system/scripts/README.md

 3. Choose "Roll back" from the "Stack actions" menu

 Note: This will revert the stack to its previous state but won't delete data in created resources.

+## Resolved Circular Dependency Issue
+The previous version had a circular dependency between components, now resolved by:
+1. Reorganizing utilities into more appropriate files
+2. Breaking the dependency chain
+3. Ensuring correct resource creation order in the CloudFormation template

+This allows for a more stable and predictable deployment process.